akveo/nebular/docs/articles/auth-token.md

    // ...

    NbAuthModule.forRoot({
-         providers: {
+     providers: [
-           email: {
-             service: NbEmailPassAuthProvider,
-             config: {
+       NbEmailPassAuthProvider.install('email', {
          ...

          token: {
            key: 'token', // this parameter tells Nebular where to look for the token },
-             },
-           },
-         },
+       }),
+     ],
    }),
   ],
 });
 ```